celer/hopjs/gen/apple/README.md

-Android API Generator for HopJS
+Apple API Generator for HopJS
 ===============================

-To get started using this api you will need to include Google's GSON jar
+This generator was written for Mac OSX 10.7